Healthy Homes Assessment Bay View

 Bay View Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about the inside of the building It’s about having to ensure there is somewhere to allow surface, rain and underground water to flow and to prevent it from getting into the building.
-When it is damp and moisture, it’s often what you don’t see that can become a big problem, causing damage to your investment as well as harming the tenant’s health.
+Protecting your rental property from moisture isn’t just about the interior of the building; you have to make sure there is somewhere for surface and ground water to go, and also stop it from getting into the building.
+When it is about damp and water, it is frequently the things you don’t notice that can become a big problem and cause damage to your investment as well as harming your tenant’s well-being.

-Rental properties must have efficient drainage for the removal of floodwaters, surface water and ground water, including the proper outfall or runoff.
-Making sure that water is able to go, and it isn’t allowed to remain beneath buildings is a vital aspect of maintaining your property’s dry.
+Properties that are rented must have effective drainage to remove the stormwater and surface waters, and groundwater, with the proper outfall or runoff.
+Making sure that water has a place to go, and it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-An underground moisture barrier generally a polythene sheet laid over the ground to prevent any moisture from the ground from entering the home.
-It also helps in preventing from causing damage to the flooring insulation.
+An underground moisture barrier generally a polythene sheet laid over the ground to prevent any moisture in the ground from rising into the home.
+It also helps to prevent water damage to the floor insulation.

 moisture ingress and drainage inspection